angrybacon/doomsday-wiki/markdown/articles/2023/07/04/4seasons.md

 ---

 Hello everyone!
 Luca Fasoli here, aka _Fuz65_ on MTGO.
-I'm once again writing about my experience at the 4 Seasons tournament in Bologna, where I predictably played Doomsday in all the events.
+I'm once again writing about my experience at the 4Seasons tournament in Bologna, where I predictably played Doomsday in all the events.
 The tournament was held on June 2nd, 3rd and 4th &mdash; which worked particularly well for me &mdash; as June 2nd is a national holiday in Italy, and it meant that I got to play the team event on Friday for the first time.

-If you're interested in my report for the previous edition of the 4 Seasons you can find it [here](/articles/2023/03/12/4seasons).
+If you're interested in my report for the previous edition of the 4Seasons you can find it [here](/articles/2023/03/12/4seasons).

 ## Table of Contents

 ## Between the Seasons

-After the top8 at the last 4 Seasons main event I've had one of my best stretches in Magic results-wise.
+After the top8 at the last 4Seasons main event I've had one of my best stretches in Magic results-wise.
 Everything was going my way.
 You know in basketball when a player is feeling particularly hot and starts jacking up shots from almost half court just to see how hot he actually is and just casually swishes them all?
-That was me on the morning of the sunday after the 4 Seasons.
+That was me on the morning of the Sunday after the 4Seasons.
 And my _heat check_ was...
 Citadel Doomsday.
-I actually call it _Citadel City_
-both as a nod to _Crash Team Racing_ and because _Citadel Doomsday_ is way too understandable to be a Legacy deck name.
+I actually call it _Citadel City_ both as a nod to _Crash Team Racing_ and because _Citadel Doomsday_ is way too understandable to be a Legacy deck name.

 ::tweet{id=1635026635538960391}

-Fun fact: that sunday we switched to _Daylight Saving Time_ in Italy.
+Fun fact: that Sunday we switched to _Daylight Saving Time_ in Italy.
 I strolled into the Blue Dojo Discord chat and randomly asked if anyone was going to play the challenge.
 A few people answered positively and were just waiting for the tournament to start.
-I didn't feel much like playing but went like "heh, screw it, I'll just play Citadel Doomsday and throw await 300 play points".
+I didn't feel much like playing but went like "Heh, screw it, I'll just play Citadel Doomsday and throw away 300 play points".
 The tournament starts and I make some comments about my matchup and the first turns of my game.
 Panic ensued.
 Apparently the others had forgotten about the time change and I hadn't exactly been clear about it.
 Oops.
 Well, that meant that I had a public and man, they were in for a treat.
-At some point my opponent had double Endurance and veil.
-Normally it would be a tough spot to navigate, but Citadel with pact of negation backup into tendrils for 40something took care of it.
+At some point my opponent had double Endurance and Veil.
+Normally it would be a tough spot to navigate, but Citadel with pact of negation backup into Tendrils for 40-something took care of it.
 Easy.
-I also got some of the nastiest preordain I've ever gotten.
-Stuff like Dark ritual and Street Wraith in hand, preordain into Thoughtseize plus Doomsday.
+I also got some of the nastiest Preordain I've ever gotten.
+Stuff like Dark ritual and Street Wraith in hand, Preordain into Thoughtseize plus Doomsday.

 ::tweet{id=1635011684334206977}